Addressing Training Bias via Automated Image Annotation: Abstract

 \section{Abstract}

-Deep learning is often constrained by the lack of large, diverse labeled training datasets, especially images captured in the wild.
-We believe advances in wireless localization, working in unison with cameras, can produce automated labeling of targets in videos captured in the wild.
-Using pedestrian detection as a case study, we demonstrate the feasibility, benefits, and challenges of a possible solution using WiFi localization.
-To enable the automated generation of labeled training data, our work calls for new technical development on passive localization, mobile data analytics, and error-resilient ML models, as well as design issues in user privacy policies.
+Build accurate DNN models requires training on large labeled, context specific datasets, especially those matching the target scenario.
+We believe advances in wireless localization, working in unison with cameras, can produce automated annotation of targets on images and videos captured in the wild.
+Using pedestrian and vehicle detection as examples, we demonstrate the feasibility, benefits, and challenges of an automatic image annotation system.
+Our work calls for new technical development on passive localization, mobile data analytics, and error-resilient ML models, as well as design issues in user privacy policies.